hmkcode/hmkcode.github.io/_posts/java/2022-06-02-java-how-to-enforce-noninstantiability.markdown

 **Include a private constructor**

-- private constructor will prevent the creation of new instances even if it is extended.
+- private constructor will prevent the creation of new instances even if the class is extended.
-- One exception, the call can still be instantiated from within the class.
+- One exception is that the private constructor can be called from within the class.

 ```java
 public class MyUtility {